lastgeek/TodoAppWPF/README.md

 ## Usage

-1. To add a new task, click the "Add Task" button and enter a title and a description for the task.
+1. To add a new task, click an empty field and enter a description for the task.
 2. To mark a task as completed, click the checkbox next to the task.
-3. To delete a task, click the "Delete" button next to the task.
+3. To delete a task, select the task and press the "Delete" key on the keyboard.
-4. To view the list of all tasks, click the "View All Tasks" button.
-5. To save the list of tasks to a file, click the "Save" button.
-6. To load the list of tasks from a file, click the "Load" button and select the file to load.
+4. All tasks will be saved automatically when the application is closed, so you can exit the application at any time.
+When you reopen the application, all your tasks will be restored.

 ## License